Causal Reasoning and Large Language Models: Opening a New Frontier for Causality: LLMs for Token Causality and Causal Judgments

-\begin{tldr} LLMs, specifically GPT-4, show significant capability in understanding scenarios in natural language and identifying necessary and sufficient causes based on counterfactual reasoning.
-This capability of reasoning directly over text was not possible before LLMs. \end{tldr}
+\begin{tldr} LLMs, specifically GPT-4, show significant capability in understanding scenarios in natural language and identifying necessary and sufficient causes based on counterfactual argument-making.
+This capability of reasoning directly with text was not possible before LLMs. \end{tldr}

-Given the promising performance of LLMs on a counterfactual reasoning task, we now investigate whether LLMs can infer whether events are necessary or sufficient for a focal event.
+Given the promising performance of LLMs on a counterfactual inference task, we now investigate whether LLMs can infer whether events are necessary or sufficient for a focal event.